mx-pycoder/pearback/README.md

 of managaging backups of the couple of iOS devices that we keep around the house.
 But I hope it will be useful for you as well!

+Note that for making the backups you still need something like libimobiledevice, which can be found here: http://www.libimobiledevice.org/.

 ## warning

 This is still experimental.
 At the time of this writing, I'm testing it on the